 Chipotle: Don't bring guns in our stores

-NEW YORK (AP) — Chipotle is asking customers not to bring firearms into its stores after it says gun rights advocates brought military-style assault rifles into one of its restaurants in Texas.
+NEW YORK (AP) — Chipotle is asking customers not to bring guns into its stores after it says gun rights advocates recently brought military-style assault rifles into one of its restaurants.

 The Denver-based company notes that it has traditionally complied with local laws regarding open and concealed firearms.